 ‘Releasing creativity and wisdom to build a better world.’ – This is my unofficial vision statement for the Center for Leadership.
 At the end of day, all we really do is help students tap into what has been inside of them all along, so that they can help others do the same.
 Doing so allows us to have a part in creating a better future.”

 The Five Most Important Questions You Will Ever Ask About Your Organization by Peter Drucker…The tag line for the Center for Leadership is “Where Questions Lead”.
 This is a powerful example of why.

 “My family, The Baltimore Orioles, and a fine steak from any of Chicago's great chop houses.”

 “My tan, my hairline, and my waistline.”

 Annaleah is the Program Assistant for the Center of Leadership and the Center for Civic Engagement.
 Before joining the team at 1813 Hinman, she worked as an Administrative Assistant in the Residential Life department within Residential Services.
-She earned her B.S. in Theatre Arts from the University of Oregon, and is currently adding the finishing touches to her thesis to complete her M.A. in Liberal Studies through SCS at Northwestern.
+She earned her B.S. in Theatre Arts from the University of Oregon, and recently completed her M.A. in Liberal Studies through SCS at Northwestern.